 Whether we argue a lot with our spouses, or rarely lock horns on, when we’re in the thick of a conflict it’s natural for us to ask: Why are we fighting?*

 How do we fight?

 I’ve coached couples in which one or both spouses insist they don’t fight.
 Yet conflict-avoidance is a form of conflict.

 Whether or not we’re comfortable with conflict, not only is conflict a normal part of relationships; it’s a necessary one.

 Psychologists like Lawrence A. Kudek and John Gottman have discovered that our satisfaction with spouses is tied to how well we resolve conflicts and how effectively we manage their negative impact on our relationships and on us.

 Learning how to better navigate conflict is crucial to parenting.
 Why?
 Because the stakes aren’t solely about our relationship satisfaction, but also how capably we model conflict-resolution for and with our kids.

 Learning to “fight right” enhances how we handle disagreements with our children, now and in the future, and impacts how our kids manage relationship conflict in their own lives.

 John Gottman’s work on this topic is really useful.
-His simple, yet compelling, list of 4 primary attitudes and behaviors—what he dramatically calls: “Horsemen of the Apocalypse”—that erode relationship happiness offer a blueprint for how most of us currently handle or instigate conflict:
+His list of 4 primary attitudes and behaviors—what he dramatically calls, “Horsemen of the Apocalypse”—that erode relationship happiness offer a blueprint for how most of us currently handle or instigate conflict: